Pepe, the defence & away form among the big Arsenal problems Ljungberg must solve | Goal.com

 As much as the defence is the major problem for Arsenal, the lack of balance in midfield contributes greatly to Arsenal’s problems at the back.

-When you are conceding 31 shots on goal at Watford or 21 at home to Southampton then it shows there is massive problems in the midfield.
+When you are conceding 31 shots on goal at Watford or 21 at home to Southampton then it shows there are massive problems in the midfield.

 Time and time again you see teams just cut through Arsenal with ease, getting straight in on the defence and creating shooting opportunities.
 Leno has made 59 saves so far this season in the Premier League; no keeper has made more.